Welcome to SenseDev19

 - Lunch and snacks for five days

 SenseDev19 does not cover airfare and airport transfers.
-Participants must secure funding for these expenses from their home HEI.
+Participants must secure funding for these and other expenses from their home HEI.

 Applicants must submit the following via email: